 In general, Docker containers are ephemeral, running just as long as it takes for the command issued in the container to complete.
 By default, any data created inside the container is only available from within the container and only while the container is running.

 Docker volumes can be used to share files between a host system and the Docker container.
-For example, let's say you wanted to use the official Docker Nginx image and keep a permanent copy of the Nginx's log files to analyze later.
-By default the
+For example, let's say you wanted to use the official Docker Nginx image and keep a permanent copy of Nginx's log files to analyze later.
+By default, the

 nginx Docker image will log to the

 /var/log/nginx directory inside the Docker Nginx container.
 Normally it's not reachable from the host filesystem.